SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 the constant isn't required to have a value set at all.
 When a constant declaration occurs in the context of a class or structure declaration, it is considered a :newTerm:`constant property`.
-Constant declarations are not computed properties and therefore don't have getters or setters.
+Constant declarations aren't computed properties and therefore don't have getters or setters.

 If the *constant name* of a constant declaration is a tuple pattern,